petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 * -#TODO ideas ref section content:
     * discuss about environments, what are good for and what is the idea
-    * make a flow ref how "information pass" from one environment to other
+    * make a flow ref how "information flow" from one environment to other (a sequence diagram is perfect)
     * **development** environment
     * **qa test** environment
     * **production** environment